Zhengyang-code/cs4084-group_06/README.md

 # 彩云天气 (Caiyun Weather) Forecast App

-An Android weather forecast application leveraging the Caiyun Weather (彩云天气) API to deliver real-time localized weather information and lifestyle recommendations in Simplified Chinese.
+An Android weather forecast application leveraging the Caiyun Weather (彩云天气) API to deliver real-time localized weather information and lifestyle recommendations in Simplified Chinese.Due to API limitations, all text is displayed in Mandarin.
+We appreciate your understanding.

 ![img_1.png](img_1.png)
 ![App Screenshot 2](https://github.com/user-attachments/assets/4cb0a387-a21c-4933-94b3-d73ddf846dab)